ocdladefense/template-appserver-node/README.md

-# salesforceEvent
+# Node Template
-A module for retrieving event materials from a salesforce database or a local file system.
+Example module for working with JavaScript in NodeJS.
+The module has a default build process that uses babel for transpilation, especially virtual nodes.

 # Change Log

-## version 1.0.0
-Merged content onto one page.

 ## v0.1.0